s311354/Louis/_posts/2021-08-11-Intorduce_CSS_Basics_and_Simple_Python_based_CSSParser.md

 You could find and learn more information from [CSS selectors][cssselectors]

 ## Basic Concept of HTML ##
 HTML is the language that is used to structure a web page and its content.
 The content could be structured within a set of paragraphs, a list of bulleted points, or using images and data tables.
 HTML consists of a series of elements.
-For example, we could specify a paragrapg by enclosing it in paragraph tags:
+For example, we could specify a paragraph by enclosing it in paragraph tags:

 <div class="language-shell highlighter-rouge"><pre class="highlight"><code class="hljs ruby"><span class="nb">&lt;p&gt;My cat is very grumpy&lt;p&gt;</span></code></pre></div>